 Highlights of 2015 / 2016 include The Fortune Teller in Carlos Acosta’s Carmen for the Royal Ballet (now available on Opus Arte Blu Ray / DVD), a return to Opera North as Contessa di Coigny- Madelon Andrea Chénier and Grimgerde Die Walküre / First Norn Götterdämmerung for the 2016 Cycles and Filipyevna Eugene Onegin for The 2016 Dorset Opera Festival.

-Future engagements include Ericlea Il ritorno d’Ulisse for The Grange Festival and La Badessa Suor Angelica for Opera North, Filipyevna Eugene Onegin for Cambridge Philharmonic Society and Annina La traviata for the Nederlandse Reisopera.
+Engagements during 2016 / 2017 include Ericlea Il ritorno d’Ulisse for The Grange Festival, The Abbess Suor Angelica for Opera North, Filipyevna Eugene Onegin for Cambridge Philharmonic Society and Annina La traviata for the Nederlandse Reisopera.

 Please note that this biography is not to be used for programmes.
 Current information is available on request.

 Auntie: Baa Baa Black Sheep - Chandos Records

 “…the savage, vicious Auntie of Fiona Kimm, a triumph of the portrait of evil.”

 “Fiona Kimm’s fine Mrs Herring – rounded and more likeable than the usual matriarchal ogre.”